ComradeBlaze/sigmapack/README.md

 I won't post any previews becuase it's funnier to experience it for yourself.

-(Also cause I'm a lazy mf and don't have any compelation pictures of everything changed.)
+(Also cause I'm a lazy mf and don't have any compilation pictures of everything changed.)

 **VERSIONS AVAILABLE:**